 Several people from Kim Possible, like the blond guy with spiky hair and Ned from Buenos Nachos.
 Or the girl with a blue shirt that appears like everywhere anytime.
 In the Grand Finale she even appeared twice in the same screen, thus making Fanon speculate that she has a twin sister.

 One background character who fit the stereotype of a butch lesbian earned the Fan Nickname "Alex Sapphic."
-Eventually she was scene standing with another random extra, deemed her girlfriend "Leslie Bean."
+Eventually she was seen standing with another random extra, deemed her girlfriend "Leslie Bean."

 Freakazoid! has Emmitt Nervend, a strange guy who shows up in odd places and just stands there.
 Most likely the ultimate living prop.
 Except for that one time where he's a salty dance hall chanteuse.